Chances of getting into SUNY at Albany

-Can I get into University at Albany- SUNY?
-The school has a 54% acceptance rate.
+How hard is it to get into University at Albany- SUNY and can I get accepted?
+The school has a 54% acceptance rate ranking it #51 in New York for lowest rate of acceptance.
 Last year, 13,442 out of 24,887 applicants were admitted making University at Albany- SUNY a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 34 percent.
 SUNY at Albany typically accepts and attracts "B+" average high school students.
 Only 21% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|